open-source-labs/DenoGres/README.md

 ## Testing

-To run all tests, use the command:
+For develpers interested in contributing, to run all tests, use the command:

 > `deno task test`